Lightning-AI/torchmetrics/docs/source/pages/lightning.rst

 Metric logging in Lightning happens through the ``self.log`` or ``self.log_dict`` method.
 Both methods only support the logging of *scalar-tensors*.
-While the vast majority of metrics in torchmetrics returns a scalar tensor, some metrics such as :class:`~torchmetrics.classification.ConfusionMatrix`, :class:`~torchmetrics.classification.ROC`, :class:`~torchmetrics.detection.MeanAveragePrecision`, :class:`~torchmetrics.text.ROUGEScore` return outputs that are non-scalar tensors (often dicts or list of tensors) and should therefore be dealt with separately.
+While the vast majority of metrics in torchmetrics returns a scalar tensor, some metrics such as :class:`~torchmetrics.classification.confusion_matrix.ConfusionMatrix`, :class:`~torchmetrics.classification.roc.ROC`, :class:`~torchmetrics.detection.mean_ap.MeanAveragePrecision`, :class:`~torchmetrics.text.rouge.ROUGEScore` return outputs that are non-scalar tensors (often dicts or list of tensors) and should therefore be dealt with separately.
 For info about the return type and shape please look at the documentation for the ``compute`` method for each metric you want to log.

 ********************
 Logging TorchMetrics